 Highlights: Bicycle Ruta 40, the Andes

-Today's ride continues to climb as we leave Esquel for Tecka.
+You'll continue to climb on today's ride as you leave Esquel for Tecka.
 After about 10 km. you intersect the famous "Ruta 40" which we’ll follow to Tecka where we spend the night.
 Continue south on the Ruta 40 and you’ll go to southern Patagonia (after about 4 weeks on your bike!).
 Tonight you'll stay in a school dorm or perhaps a hostel so be prepared for the possibility of a dorm style bathroom, and a mattress on the floor.

 Distance: 93 km (58 miles).
 Meals: B